Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

+- Handle invalid client messages
+- try to expose the chat using the [IRC protocol](https://tools.ietf.org/html/rfc1459)
 - Avoid that a subscribed client can subscribe twice to the same room
 - Think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client